 14 Travellers rest

 Ye Horns Inn dates back to the early 1700s when it opened as a coaching inn.
-It is about half way round our walk which makes it a good place to stop for a break.

 There has been a growing appreciation of traditional foods in recent years and many people seek out food that has been produced locally.
 Lancashire cheese falls into that category and most of it is supplied and eaten in the northwest.